pypsa-meets-earth/pypsa-earth/doc/how_to_docs.rst

 .. note::

-    To build the documentation, Windows users might need to replace the last command by:
+    Windows users might face some challenges when building the documentation locally using `make`.
+A workaround can be found, but might be time consuming.
+For instance:

-        .../pypsa-earth/doc (pypsa-earth-docs) % ./make html
+    1. If using Windows PowerShell, one might need to replace the command `make html` above by `./make html`.
+For more details on what is going on, see `this post <https://stackoverflow.com/questions/65471557/make-html-not-working-for-sphinx-documentation-in-windows-10>`_ on Stack Overflow.